-- Crash Records Law Enforcement Liaison Project Phase II (K9-2010-01-00-00) - o In response to PennDOT's need to improve the quality of the crash records recording process the North Central Highway Safety Network (NCHSN) embarked on a challenging project during FY 2009.
-From March 23, 2009 thru
+• Crash Records Law Enforcement Liaison Project Phase II (K9-2011-01-00-00)

-- September 30th, 2009 NCHSN assisted the Bureau of Highway Safety and Traffic Engineering's (BHSTE) Crash Records Division (CRD) with the transition of crash record submissions by PA police agencies from paper to electronic filing. - There are approximately 1,200 individual police agencies in the State (not including PSP).
+- o In response to PennDOT's need to improve the quality of the crash records recording process the North Central Highway Safety Network (NCHSN) embarked on a challenging project during FY 2009.
+From March 23, 2009 thru September 30th, 2009 NCHSN assisted the Bureau of Highway Safety and Traffic Engineering's (BHSTE) Crash Records Division (CRD) with the transition of crash record submissions by PA police agencies from paper to electronic filing. - There are approximately 1,200 individual police agencies in the State (not including PSP).
 A priority list has been created establishing the order in which agencies will be contacted during the 12 months on Phase II of the project.
 As with Phase I of the project, baseline data will be gathered for each law enforcement agency in order to monitor change in crash record submission.
 Each law enforcement agency will be contacted and improvement strategies will be implemented.
-The final activity will be overall project evaluation and final report preparation.
+The final activity will be overall project evaluation and final report preparation. - o As of the most recent data set provided by the CRD, the following outcome data is a reflection of the level of success achieved throughout the CRLEL project activity period: Of the 971 LEA's submitting crash reports during 2010 to date, 737 LEA's submitted 100% electronically or 76%; an additional 131 LEA's or 13% submitted crash reports utilizing either the CRS or an approved FTP, as well as paper submissions.
+Of these 131 LEA's , 86 or 66% (of the 131) submitted a large majority of their reports electronically, while 45 or 34% of these reflect a majority of paper submissions; the 737 100% submitters in addition to the 131 minor/major electronic CR filers represents a total of 868 LEA's utilizing the electronic CR filing system or 89.4%.
+Ninety-five or approximately 10% of the reporting LEA's use 100% paper submission.
+A major focus of the CRLEL network during the Phase III effort will be on transitioning the 131 partial e-filing LEA's to 100% CR submissions and transitioning the 95 paper LEA's to electronic submission of crash reports.

-• Traffic Records Assessment (K9-2010-01-00-00)
+• Traffic Records Assessment (K9-2011-01-00-00)

-O A new traffic records assessment shall be conducted in FFY 2010, to adhere to federal requirements in relation to Section 408 Funding.
+A new traffic records assessment shall be conducted in FFY 2010, to adhere to federal requirements in relation to Section 408 Funding.
 This assessment will provide updated guidance on the state of traffic records in Pennsylvania.
 The analysis will identify new and/or existing deficiencies, so that appropriate projects and countermeasures shall be implemented to counteract them.

-• Continuation of the Following Projects for FFY2010, pending TRCC Approval (K9-2010-01-00-00)
+• The following projects are projected to occur for FFY2011, pending TRCC Approval (K9-2011-01-00-00)